 BNP Paribas Asset Management has been developing its expertise in SRI since 1997, and now offers a wide range of socially responsible funds.
 This range consists of funds invested in money market instruments, bonds and equities.
 It also offers diversified funds.
 These funds had total assets under management of nearly €35 billion at end-December 2017 (source: BNP Paribas Asset Management).

-This expertise is implemented by more than 50 employees, and is the result of a shared philosophy and close cooperation between our various partners and entities:
+This expertise is implemented by more than 50 employees, and is the result of a shared philosophy and close cooperation between our various affiliates: